Coming soon

 British Smaller Companies VCT (BSC) and British Smaller Companies VCT 2 (BSC2) are longstanding generalist VCTs managed by YFM Equity Partners.
-The VCTs have combined net assets of £332.1 million (September 2023) and a portfolio of around 40 companies.
+They have combined net assets of £415.4 million (June 2024) and a portfolio of 42 companies.

 The VCTs share the same investment strategy and focus on technology companies, with a bias towards data, tech-enabled services, and new media.
-An example is Matillion, which became the sixth VCT-backed unicorn in September 2021 and is currently the largest holding within both VCTs.
+An example is Matillion, which was most recently valued at over £1 billion (November 2022) and is currently the largest holding within both VCTs.

 Important: The information on this website is for experienced investors.
 It is not a personal recommendation to invest.
 If you’re unsure, please seek advice.
 Investments are for the long term.
 They are high risk and illiquid and can fall as well as rise in value: you could lose all the money you invest.